 This degree requires a minimum of 120 hours.
-For additional hours required see page 114.
+For additional hours required see page 117.

 This program is designed to provide students an in-depth understanding of the various marketing disciplines.
 The marketing major will provide students with the skills and knowledge necessary to find jobs in advertising, personal selling, marketing management, international marketing, retailing, marketing research and transportation among other careers.
 The curriculum is designed to cover trends in business and industry while considering professional ethics and social responsibility.
 A number of students with this major move to graduate study in management, marketing or other business specialties.
+For all majors within the School of Business, IS 141 and MG 360 are required courses and meet the requirements for CS 140 and EN 360B respectively.

-Business Core 39 cr
+Busine ss Core 39 cr.

-AC 201 Principles of Financial Accounting 3 cr.
+AC 201 Principles of Financial Accounting 3 ст.

 AC 202 Principles of Managerial Accounting 3 cr.

 IS 141 Applied Computer Technology

-for Business
+for Business 3 cr.

 EC 141 Principles of Macroeconomics 3 cr.

 EC 142 Principles of Microeconomics 3 cr.

 FI 360 Financial Management 3 cr.

 IB 315 International Business Perspectives 3 cr.

-MA 120 Basic Concepts of Statistics

-- OR -

-MA 171 Finite Math
+MA 171 Finite Math 3 cr.

-MG 260 Business Law I
+MG 260 Business Law I 3 cr.

 MG 315 Advanced Business Statistics 3 cr.

-MG 371 Management and Organizational Behavior 3 cr.
+MG 371 Management and Organizational Behav vior 3 cr.

 MG 495 Business Policy

 MK 351 Principles of Marketing 3 cr.